Athens, Texas

 Athens is a city and the county seat of Henderson County, Texas, in the United States.
 As of the 2020 census, the city population was 12,857.
 The city has called itself the "Black-Eyed Pea Capital of the World."
 Athens was selected as one of the first "Certified Retirement Communities" in Texas.
-It was named after Athens the capital of Greece.
+Athens was incorporated in 1856 and was named after Athens, the capital of Greece.